snghnaveen/golang-algo-practice/README.md

 ![golang-algo-practice-build](https://github.com/snghnaveen/golang-algo-practice/actions/workflows/push.yaml/badge.svg)

-This repo contains various algorithms & data structure programs written in golang.
-Questions are taken from various sources like `geekforgeeks`, `leetcode` , `ChatGPT`, etc.
-Programs are written in form of `go test` cases.
-They are in fully working condition with multiple inputs.
+This repository includes a collection of algorithms and data structure programs implemented in Go.
+The problems are sourced from platforms such as `GeeksforGeeks`, `LeetCode`, `ChatGPT`, and others.
+Each program is written as Go test cases, ensuring they are fully functional and tested with multiple inputs.

 ### Running test cases